Cluster recipes¶

 The recipes document patterns; they don't introduce new APIs.
 The

-Pool ABC — are covered on the
+and the Pool ABC — are covered on the

 Backends page.
 Reach for a recipe when you've already